See by:open filter

 In addition, Mr. Ramniceanu regularly represents French and foreign companies with respect to strategic disputes relating to corporate and securities laws.

-Prior to joining Orrick in September 2017, Mr. Ramniceanu practiced law in the Paris office of Skadden, Arps, Slate, Meagher & Flom LLP and worked also as a junior analyst at a leading international investment bank.
+Prior to joining Orrick in September 2017, Mr. Ramniceanu practiced law in the Paris office of another leading international law firm and worked also as a junior analyst at a first-class investment bank.

-In 2011, M. Ramniceanu received the HEC Paris/Allen & Overy prize for his work on public tender offers.
+In 2011, Mr. Ramniceanu received the HEC Paris/Allen & Overy prize for his work on public tender offers.

 Christine has participated as bond counsel, underwriter’s counsel and disclosure counsel on transactions including single-family and multifamily mortgage revenue bonds, general obligation bond issues for local government and state agency clients, water and wastewater financings, and tax and revenue anticipation financings for local agencies and school districts.